pwhermanson/heyspex/temp-construction-docs/ui-main-layout-design.md

 **Goal**: Prevent feature drift and keep controls consistent across Sections A/B/C and any loaded screen.

 - **Section control bar (A/B/C)**: The top-most bar inside each section.
 Owns section-level controls only.
-  - Contains: tabs (or just a “+” and title when only one tab), section title, and the section’s expand icon (top-right).
+  - Contains: tabs (or just a â€œ+â€ and title when only one tab), section title, and the sectionâ€™s expand icon (top-right).
   - Does NOT contain: global search, notification bell, or screen-specific filters.
 - **Screen control bar (per-screen, optional)**: Renders immediately below the Section control bar when the loaded screen provides one.
   - Contains: screen-specific actions such as Filter, Display, view modes, screen-local search if that screen defines its own narrow-scoped search (not global search).